ahammadnafiz/Pandas-Exercises/README.md

-To create a README file for your Pandas-Exercise repository, you'll want to provide useful information about the purpose of the repository, how to use it, and any other relevant details.
-Below is an example template for a README.md file tailored to a Pandas exercise repository:

 # Pandas Exercise

 This repository contains exercises and examples for practising data manipulation and analysis using the Pandas library in Python.